 Uses for Birch Syrup

-Our favorite uses for birch syrup include, but are not limited to:
+Our favorite uses for birch syrup include:

 A sweetener for coffee